 - 1. Lethbridge/Langanere description of British Midlands flight 92 and USS Vincennes incident - 2.
-Projectable of GUI design for iteration 2 of Library project - 3.
+Ability to demonstrate help for Mac Set Date - 3.
 Lethbridge/Langaniere ppt slides for §7.4 - 4.
 Projectable of Braude figures 3.21-3.24 - 5.
-Executable of Library Iteration 1 gift code - 6.
-Projectable of state diagram for checkout details portion of GUI - 7.
-"Why bother with Accessibility" from "Accessibility and the Swing Set" (http://java.sun.com/products/jfc/tsc/articles/accessibility/index.html) - 8.
+Projectable of Overall GUI design for Library project - 6.
+Projectable of GUI design for Checkout Details in Library project - 7.
+Executable of Library Iteration 1 implemented - 8.
 Library project to demonstrate accessibility a) Users - those who will eventually use the software.